-Nearby, over in Carroll South dormitory, Michael David Mansfield, an honor student and college disc jockey, was alone in his room when he heard the knock on his door between eight and nine o’clock.
+Nearby, over in Carroll South dormitory, Michael David Mansfield, an honor student who worked at the college radio station, was alone in his room when he heard the knock on his door between eight and nine o’clock.
 On the other side, 20-year-old Russell Albin Smrekar, a repeat offender from Joliet, was standing in the hallway, soaked, and holding a sizeable stack of record albums.
 He was stealing away for the weekend and wanted to store the records in Mansfield’s room, temporarily.
 Michael, a shy, non-confrontational 19-year-old from the Chicago suburbs, figured the records were stolen, but he did nothing to stop his brash friend from making three more trips in and out of his room carrying in more albums; he was intimidated by Smrekar.

 The next morning, word had spread about the Hoyle Hall burglary.
 The records had been recovered from under the stairwell, but the guitar was still missing.
 By this time, Mansfield’s roommate suspected Mike and Russell were the thieves and had reported them to the Student Activities Director, Mr. Hartnett.
 Additional witnesses reported seeing Mansfield with the stolen property.
 Mike said he had nothing to do with the actual burglary and knew nothing about the guitar.
 While he was taking the rap, Smrekar was biding his time in upstate Joliet.